International Commerce & Import/Export Program (LCA.ER) A.C.S.

 - Get real work experience with an 8-week internship

-- Learn from experienced instructors with FITT credentials
+- Learn from experienced instructors

 - Small classes where every student gets step-by-step support